OLALLA23/CodeChallenge.MariaOvejero/README.md

 # CodeChallenge.MariaOvejero
-CodeChallenge web made with typescript, react and redux.
+CodeChallenge web made with javascript, react and redux.
 It shows a list of phones and let you see details of the phone you selected.
 It gets the data from a netcore API.